Analytic expressions for the steady-state current with finite extended reservoirs: Introduction

-Steady-states rapidly form -- with a rise time proportional to the electronic bandwidth~\cite{zwolak_communication:_2018} -- and thus the microcanonical approach can still be quite powerful.
+Steady-states can rapidly form---with a rise time inversely proportional to the electronic bandwidth in certain cases~\cite{zwolak_communication_2018}.
+The microcanonical approach can thus still be quite powerful.
 However, statistical averaging over noise and fluctuations is computationally demanding since closed systems inevitably have recurrences and thus many separate simulations are required.
-Moreover, the approach is unable to effectively handle finite temperature, quantum noise and dephasing, and periodic driving (Floquet states) -- only in a very limited sense can the microcanonical approach tackle these issues.
+Scanning over a parameter, such as coupling or temperature (e.g., included within a ``microcanonical'' picture via purification), can suffer from the same issue, requiring many independent simulations of a real-time evolution into a quasi-steady state.
+Quantum noise, dephasing, and periodic driving (Floquet states) present further issues, both demanding very large reservoirs or baths to act as effective sinks~\footnote{Whether found via closed or open systems, the range of periodic driving for a Floquet state will be limited, but in different ways.}.
 Opening up the reservoirs, via relaxation, can extend the scope of numerical simulations of nanoscale devices and sensors, especially the treatment of electronics in noisy environments or in the presence of quantum processes.
+Ultimately, the efficiency for any given task has to be directly assessed and compared between methods.
+For instance, within tensor networks, stochastic wave function techniques~\cite{transchel_monte_2014} or averaging over pure states~\cite{berta_thermal_2018} may be more efficient at solving the open system equations or handling finite temperature.
+More broadly, different computational machinery and approaches introduce a range of considerations that factor into the computational cost and accuracy, which will {\em not} be our objective here to assess.
+Rather, we will examine theoretical aspects of a class of open system simulations.